K-Factor formula for fire sprinklers and water mist

 K-Factor formula for fire sprinklers

-In 1644 an Italian physicist Torricelli (a pupil of Galileo and also invented the barometer), discovered that the flow through an orifice varied to the root of the pressure and later determined the following basic relationship:
+Torricelli discovered that the flow through an orifice varied with the square root of the pressure and later determined the following basic relationship:

 When:

-Q = flow from the orifice
+q = flow from the orifice

-A = cross-sectional area of the orifice
+a = cross-sectional area of the orifice

-V = velocity
+v = velocity

 This has led to the accepted theorem for flow through a round orifice: